 All of our community events are online for the immediate future, on the Zoom platform so that we can interact.
 Please join us if you would be supported by saṅgha (spiritual community) in this moment.
 The most up-to-date info on events, and all links, can be found in our virtual saṅgha on Facebook: In It To End It.
 All are welcome.

-At the moment there are two regular gatherings: the Tuesday night satsang, and morning practices on the new and full moon days knows as Uposatha (observance days) in the Buddhist tradition.
+At the moment there are two regular gatherings: the Tuesday night satsang, and morning practices on the new, full and quarter moon days knows as Uposatha (observance days) in the Buddhist tradition.